-The mandates of the Food and Agriculture Organization of the United Nations (FAO), the World Food Programme (WFP), and the International Fund for Agricultural Development (IFAD) are complementary and present great potential for close collaboration:
+The respective mandates of the Food and Agriculture Organization of the United Nations (FAO), the United Nations World Food Programme (WFP) and the International Fund for Agricultural Development (IFAD) complement each other and have great potential for close cooperation:

-- The Food and Agriculture Organization (FAO) directs international efforts to combat hunger.
-It is a knowledge organization that provides technical expertise for achieving the Sustainable Development Goals (SDGs).
+- The Food and Agriculture Organization (FAO) leads international efforts to combat hunger.
+It is a specialized knowledge organization that provides technical expertise for achieving the Sustainable Development Goals (SDGs).
 It is also a forum for negotiating agreements among member states.

-- The World Food Programme (WFP) focuses on eradicating hunger and malnutrition, often in the context of conflict and natural disasters.
+- The United Nations World Food Program (WFP) focuses on eliminating hunger and malnutrition, often in the context of conflicts and natural disasters.
 It is the largest humanitarian organization in the world.
-Last year, the WFP fed 154 million people in 90 countries, more than ever before.
+In 2022, the WFP supported 160 million people in 120 countries.

-- The International Fund for Agricultural Development (IFAD) aims to fight rural poverty, hunger and malnutrition among smallholder farmers and the rural poor in developing countries.
-It promotes the enhancement of productivity, income opportunities and quality of life in rural areas and provides additional resources for this purpose.
+- The International Fund for Agricultural Development (IFAD) targets rural poverty, hunger and malnutrition among smallholder farmers and the rural poor in developing countries.
+It promotes an increase in productivity, income opportunities and quality of life in rural regions and mobilizes additional funds for this purpose.

-In fact, RBA cooperation is needed more than ever, especially on issues of climate change, the food crisis and the transformation of food systems.
+In fact, RbA cooperation is needed more than ever, especially on issues of climate change, food security and the transformation of food systems.

-It is necessary to integrate all efforts also beyond the RBAs towards a “One UN”.
+It makes sense and is necessary to pool all efforts beyond the RBAs in the spirit of “One UN”.

-As the central inclusive and intergovernmental platform for combating world hunger and ensuring world food security, the Committee on World Food Security (CFS) is supported by all three RBAs.
+The Committee on World Food Security (CFS) as the central inclusive and intergovernmental platform for combating world hunger and ensuring world food security is supported by all three RBAs.

-FAO, WFP and IFAD have also established thematic teams and working groups, such as in the areas of
+FAO, WFP and IFAD signed a five-year partnership agreement in 2023 to renew cooperation at global, regional and national level and also set up thematic teams and working groups, including in the areas of

 - climate change,